Avinash987/vanessa-voice-poc/README.md

    ELEVEN_VOICE_ID_MATILDA=TxGEqnHWrfWFTfGW9XjX
    ELEVEN_VOICE_ID_RACHEL=21m00Tcm4TlvDq8ikWAM
    ```
 3. **Run the server**
    ```bash
    node server.js
    ```
-   Console logs will show `HTTP on :8080` once Express boots.
+   You’ll see `HTTP on :8080` when Express is ready.

-4. **Expose the server (optional)** – use Cloudflare Tunnel or ngrok:
+4. **Expose locally (optional)**
    ```bash
    cloudflared tunnel --url http://localhost:8080
    ```
-   Update your Twilio phone number’s “A Call Comes In” webhook to `https://<your-tunnel>/voice`.
+   Point your Twilio “A Call Comes In” webhook to `https://<your-tunnel>/voice`.

 ---

-## Testing the Call Flow
+## Test the Call Flow

-1. **Warm up** – Hit `https://<tunnel>/voice` in a browser; you should get TwiML `<ConversationRelay .../>`.
+- Warm up via `https://<tunnel>/voice` and confirm TwiML `<ConversationRelay .../>` renders.
-2. **Place a call** – Call your Twilio number from a verified phone.
-Listen for:
+- Call your Twilio number and listen for:
-   - Twilio trial banner (for trial accounts)
+  - Twilio trial banner (if applicable).
   - Vanessa greeting: “Hi, I’m Vanessa… Are you the owner?”
-   - Stage logs in the console (`stage=ask-intent intent=MaybeYes prompt="Maybe.
-Sure."`)
+  - Stage logs in the console such as `stage=ask-intent intent=MaybeYes prompt="Maybe.
+Sure."`
-3. **Branch scenarios**
+- Explore branches:
-   - Say “Yes, I’m the owner” → flow proceeds through price, timing, condition, and announces transfer.
+  - Owner → proceeds through price, timing, condition, announces transfer.
-   - Say “No, not interested” → she offers to remove you and exits politely.
+  - Not interested or renter → exits politely and logs the outcome.
-   - Say “Call me later” → she schedules a callback.
+  - Callback request → schedules and confirms before ending.
-   - Say “I rent here” → immediate polite goodbye.
-   - Stay silent twice → she apologizes and ends the call.
+  - Silence twice → apologizes and ends the call.
-4. **Dashboard** – Visit `https://<tunnel>/dashboard` to see the CSV-backed lead list.
+- Open `https://<tunnel>/dashboard` to confirm the CSV-backed lead list updates.

 ---

 ## Voice Options

-- Default ElevenLabs voice is used when no voice ID is provided.
+- Default ElevenLabs voice plays when no ID is provided.
-- To test a specific voice in real time, append `?voice=bella` (or `matilda`, `rachel`) to `/voice`.
+- Append `?voice=bella`, `?voice=matilda`, `?voice=rachel`, or any configured voice to `/voice` to test alternatives.
-- `elevenlabsTextNormalization` is enabled by default for better pronunciation.
-Toggle with `?elevenlabsTextNormalization=off`.
+- Toggle ElevenLabs text normalization with `?elevenlabsTextNormalization=off`.

 ---